duncanbradley/thesis/reproducibility.md

-# Experimental and Computational Methodology
+# Experimental, Analytical, and Computational Methodology

 The knowledge generated in a research project is necessarily shaped by the methods of inquiry.
 A recent survey of visualisation researchers revealed variation in conceptions of how progress is made in the field, with multiple approaches for generating knowledge (Correll et al., 2022).
 In this chapter, I discuss the epistemological approach which underlies this thesis.
 This provides a backdrop to the subsequent empirical work and justification for my choices.
 In addition, by explicitly discussing these decisions, I recognise that they inevitably influence my findings.
 It is necessary to acknowledge that this methodology is one of many, each carrying their own implications.
 This reflects the fact that an epistemological approach imposes a particular perspective, unavoidably generating a somewhat narrow view on the topic of interest.

-## Experimental Psychology
+## Experimental Methodology

 Selecting a research method involves considering the most suitable type of data for addressing the research question.
 To understand how data visualisation design choices affect interpretations of absolute magnitude, testing hypotheses using controlled experiments is highly appropriate.
 This allows for systematic measurement of viewers’ judgements and isolates the graphical features of interest from extraneous features.
 Controlling for the influence of other variables helps establish a causal link between the manipulation and cognition (Barbosa et al., 2021).
 Experimental methods are well-established in visualisation research for generating robust empirical evidence on the effects of design choices (Abdul-Rahman et al., 2019).